-- Indicative assessments in this unit are as follows: (1) short tests covering the interactive web-based material (10 per cent); (2) a major report covering the group project (30 per cent); and (3) a final two-hour written examination (60 per cent).
+Indicative assessments in this unit are as follows: (1) short tests covering the interactive web-based material (10 per cent); (2) a preschedule (5%) and a major report (25%) covering the group project (total of 30 per cent); and (3) a final two-hour written examination (60 per cent).
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Professor Zed Rengel

 - Contact hours